correctness-workshop/2017/index.md

 ----
 ### <a name="submissions"> Submissions and Format </a>

-Submissions are expected in the following two categories; all submissions must use the ACM format (see LINK):
+Submissions are expected in the following two categories; all submissions must use the [ACM format] (http://www.acm.org/sigs/publications/proceedings-templates).

 * **Regular papers:** maximum of 6 pages.
 The 6-page limit includes figures, tables and appendices, but does not include references, for which there is no page limit.
 * **Short papers:** position, opinion, or short experience papers; 4 pages maximum, including everything.